slittorin/audio-find-cli/README.md

 - Searches with cosine similarity (centroid prefilter + window-level refine)

 ## Versions:
-0.1.0 - First version from ChatGPT.\
+0.1.0 - First version from Chat--filter-GPT.\
 0.2.0 - Vibe coding to allow browsing through sounds and play them, informative text and progress-bars and management of corrupt or empyt wav-files.

 ## Install (dev)